 Whenever possible, try simply pushing the snow to the side of what you’re clearing rather than lifting and throwing.
 Pushing the snow is a lot easier on our backs and could save you a lot of pain!

 Try to keep all this advice in mind the next time you head out to shovel and keep your back safe!

-If ever you hurt yourself shoveling, or have any concerns about your technique or snow shovel, contact the Bellefleur Physiotherapy team at 613-424-7852 or firstname.lastname@example.org to discuss these matters with a Physiotherapist or click on the button below.
+If have any concerns about your technique or snow shovel, contact the Bellefleur Physiotherapy team at 613-424-7852 or email@example.com to discuss these matters with a Physiotherapist or click on the button below.